My astronomy project:

 Seen from inside.

 I think it will be wise to reinforce the roof against the weight of snow in winter.
-The panel has low friction and it should not build up any big piles of snow atop, but who knows.
+The panel has low friction and it should not build up any big piles of snow atop, it just fall off, but who knows.

-Later I must reconstruct the hinges, it must open at a more wide angle and also be stronger.Back to contents
+Later I must reconstruct the hinges, it must open at a more wide angle and also be stronger, see in the roof mechanics part 3.Back to contents

 Ad / Annons: